0xB0BAFE77/0xSciTE4AHK/README.md

 Make sure to put `TillaGoto.ahk` in the SciTE\tools folder.
 The color settings are built into my style file (listed below).

-TillaGoTO is an overlooked tool in SciTE.
-This makes navigating AHK files quick and easy.
+TillaGoTO is an overlooked tool that comes with SciTE.
+It makes navigating AHK files quick and easy.
-At any time you can hit F12 or Middle Mouse to bring up a search box.
+At any time, you can hit F12 or Middle Mouse to bring up a search box.
 That box originally searched for functions, hotstrings, hotkeys, labels but didn't always match them properly.
 I've rewritten all regex matches and also included class detection.
 Everything is prefixed with one of the following: "HotStr Hotkey Func Label Class"